Jim’s Community Involvement

-- Active member of the North Texas Crime Commission’s committees on Law Enforcement Training and Legislative Affairs.
+- Active member of the North Texas Crime Commission and currently serving on its Legislative Affairs Committee.
 Former member of the Board of Directors for the NTCC.

-- Graduated the 114th Session of the prestigious National Sheriffs Institute
+- Graduate from the 114th Session of the prestigious National Sheriffs’ Institute.

 - Featured in the August 1996 Reader’s Digest article titled, “To Catch Three Thieves,” for the investigation and international manhunt of organized criminal telemarketers responsible for stealing over $58 million from senior citizens across the United States and Canada.

 - Judge Advocate General for the American Legion Bill Bryant Post 110, McKinney, Texas.